Operation Queen: Ninth Army's advance through the Roer plains

-VII Corps pushes to the Rur
+VII Corps pushes to the Roer

-While Ninth Army's advance was successful, at the beginning of December VII Corps had just left the Hürtgen Forest, was still short of the Rur and had taken heavy casualties.
+While Ninth Army's advance was successful, at the beginning of December VII Corps had just left the Hürtgen Forest, was still short of the Roer and had taken heavy casualties.
 For the upcoming conclusion of the offensive, 1st Infantry Division was replaced by 9th Infantry Division and 4th Infantry Division by the 83rd Infantry Division.
-After a deliberate break for reorganisation, the attack was resumed on 10 December towards the Rur and the key city of Düren.
+After a deliberate break for reorganisation, the attack was resumed on 10 December towards the Roer and the key city of Düren.
 German manpower at this point was very low with the defense relying mostly on artillery support.
 In the north 104th and 9th Division, assisted by the 3rd Armored Division, didn't face much resistance.
 The 3rd Parachute Division and especially the worn out 246th VGD were not able to offer serious resistance.
-After four days 104th Division was at the Rur.
+After four days 104th Division was at the Roer.
 The same was for the 9th Division.
 During the fighting, 3rd Parachute Division was replaced by the hastily assembled 47th Volksgrenadier Division.

 In the south 83rd Division faced larger problems.
 It had to advance through the towns of Strass and Gey, the latter had just been the location of a heavy battle which had practically rendered 4th Division unavailable for further offensive operations.
 Nevertheless, the fresh 83rd Division assisted by the 5th Armored Division was able to take most of Strass and reach Gey the same day against the worn out 353rd VGD.
 However, the muddy road and mines prevented the Americans from bringing their tanks into both towns to support the infantry.
 As a result, after some determined German counterattacks on Schafberg, the American units in Strass were effectively cut off and had to be supplied by aircraft, while the Germans started several attacks on the town.
 Schafberg was retaken on 12 December and tanks reached Gey and Strass, easing the situations.
 Casualties nevertheless had been heavy, with about 1,000 men for the division in just 3 days.

 In the north of Gey the division's advance fared better and the division took the towns Gürzenich and Birgel.
 On 14 December a renewed drive conducted by tanks was launched.
 After meeting initial heavy resistance east of Strass, the advance at other parts of the frontline forced the Germans to retreat.
-By 16 December VII Corps finally had reached the Rur, with only a few small bridgeheads west of the river remaining.
+By 16 December VII Corps finally had reached the Roer, with only a few small bridgeheads west of the river remaining.
 Casualties for this campaign were tremendous, as VII Corps had about 27,000 casualties in one month.